 The rest of the ride was a delight.
 Yaks!

 Yak is one of the most affordable luxury fibers available to spinners.
 Cashmere, qiviut, and paco-vicuña will all set you back quite a bit.
 They’re worth it, but for spinners on a budget in need of some softness, yak is hard to beat.
 The yak fiber that we spin is a down fiber, the soft, fine coat that keeps animals warm when nestled in among the long, coarse guard hairs.

 A few years ago, I went to visit Carl and Eileen Koop of Bijou Basin Ranch, also located on the plains of Colorado.
 As we stood next to the field talking, a yak came up to see if we were bearing grain.
 I could see that tufts of black down were coming loose from the sleeker coat, and Carl explained that the yaks can be combed to remove the down.
 I wasn’t eager to climb in the pen with an animal so big, but I seeing how soft their fiber was, it was actually a little tempting.
 (To learn more about what I discovered, read my article in Interweave Knits Weekend 2010.)

 Yaks are multipurpose animals.
 Domesticated in the Himalayas, they were used for meat, milk, fiber, and labor, truly multi-purpose.
 They are mostly black, cream, or a blend of the two, though there are some brown or golden yaks.
 They are close relatives of cattle, though instead of the signature mooing of cattle, they grunt!

-It’s too cold to go biking past fields of yaks today, though, so I’ll sit down at another kind of wheel and spin luxurious yak fiber instead.
+It’s too cold to go biking past fields of yaks today, though, so I’ll sit down at another kind of wheel and start spinning yak fiber instead.